Sign In

 1. You’ll Know Your Stuff

 If you have an interest in nutrition, food, and health, taking a course is the best way to solidify your knowledge and become an expert.
-Being self-taught and well-read is great, but it nothing beats formally learning about a discipline in a course designed by professionals in the industry and in education.
+Being self-taught and well-read is great, but nothing beats formally learning about a discipline in a course designed by professionals in the industry and in education.

-Completing a certification course in nutrition is about more than just getting the right credential.
+Completing a certification course in nutrition is about more than just getting the right credentials.
 It’s like any other academic discipline in that it provides you with the information you need to become an expert in your own right.
 If you want to lead others in nutrition, you need to be knowledgeable.

 In a certification course, you learn all the fundamentals of nutrition backed by scientific evidence.
 You’ll also get the tools you need to continue learning.
 This is so important in a field where information changes all the time with new research.